debkbanerji/angular-firebase-initializer/templates/README.md

 ### Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Other Information

+This application was initialized using [Angular Firebase Initializer](https://github.com/debkbanerji)

+Made with ♥ by Deb Banerji